polyseam/cndi/README.md

 Let's run through the 3 parts of a `cndi-config.json` file.

-### nodes
+### infrastructure and nodes

-We specify an object called `nodes` with an array of node `entries`.
-Each `NodeEntry` represents a virtual machine we will create on your behalf.
+For the first section of our config we specify an object called `"infrastructure"`, and within that we are going to define an object for `"cndi"` specifically.
+Currently `"cndi"` only manages our `"nodes"` which are defined as an Array of `NodeSpec`s.

 These nodes will become nodes in your Kubernetes cluster, but you don't need to worry about that.
-You specify how many virtual machines to create in order to run your new data stack, and you specify where they will be deployed, and how powerful they are.
+You specify how many virtual machines to create in order to run your new data stack, where they will be deployed, and how powerful they are.

 Don't worry too much about getting the number of nodes or their size right the first time, you can adjust them later on the fly!

-These nodes must each be one of the following `kinds`:
+These nodes must each be one of the following `kind`s:

 - [x] aws
 - [x] gcp